raymond2330/IA-RPS/README.md

 # IA-RPS
+### Note:
+Still not done, there're still many requirements that were not met.
+Will try to update this project ASAP.

 ## Make a virtual environment first
 The python version must be 3.11 to be compatible with the mediapipe